Emmanuelkimutai/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-function that returns a list with all values multiplied by a number without using any loops Roman to integer function that returns the weighted avarage of all integers tuple
+function that returns a list with all values multiplied by a number without using any loops Roman to integer function that returns the weighted avarage of all integers tuple function that computes the square value of all integers of a matrix using map